biocore/scikit-bio-rfcs/active/003-seq-feature.md

 # Detailed design

 Use `IntervalIndex` in `pandas`.
-The IntervalIndex is functional for our purposes, and we don't have to even maintain it.
+It is still in active development and not merged into offical branch.There are some methods that don't aren't implemented yet(i.e. `IntervalIndex.is_non_overlapping_monotonic`).
+However, this is in high priority of `pandas` milestone and will eventually be merged.

+1. We will have per position data frame (`positional_metadata`) and interval data frame (`interval_metadata`) to store the sequence metadata.

-The `positional_metadata` dataframe has an IntervalIndex as its row index and has feature metadata as column(s) so that each row is sequence region and a feature can have multiple rows/regions.
-The `positional_metadata` can have duplicate row index to accommandate the scenario that a single region belongs to multiple features.
+2. The `interval_metadata` dataframe has an `IntervalIndex` as its row index, feature type, strand, left open, right open, and other feature metadata as a dict.

-The dataframe should have two columns, one for the name of the feature so we can fetch the feature by name of `str` easily, the other for other metadata of the features.
-It would be argued that the feature medatadata column contains a hashable, dict-like object.
-Making it hashable will be convenient for some `pandas` operations.
-(The hashable implementation is [here](https://github.com/biocore/scikit-bio/pull/1157/files).
+3. Each row in `interval_metadata` represents contiguous sequence region.
+A feature can span multiple rows.
+An interval can duplicate in multiple rows for different features.
+The map from feature to row/interval is multiple-to-multiple.

+## Types of queries
+1. fetch a interval.

+2. fetch a feature spanning multiple intervals, such as an gene of multiple exons.
+This will be queried by passing a keyword, like "gene='ABC transporter X'" to get all the intervals of the same gene.
+This works similarly as well to fetch all features with a common attributes (such as all genes of ABC transporters).

 # Drawbacks

-1. The `IntervalIndex` is still in active development and not merged into offical branch.
-There are some methods that don't aren't implemented yet (i.e. `IntervalIndex.is_non_overlapping_monotonic`).
-However, this is in high priority of `pandas` milestone and will eventually be merged.
-We probably set up a dev branch and code based on that.
-This branch can be merged back to master of scikit-bio once `IntervalIndex` gets into pandas.

-2. Need to change the API of `positional_metadata`.
-The proposed data frame with `IntervalIndex` is  different from current implementation, which has feature in column and position in row.

-3. Need to change the slice implementation. we can update `__getitem__` so that we can fetch the sub sequence by providing an interval or a list of intervals, to make the following code work:
+2. Need to change the slice implementation. we can update `__getitem__` so that we can fetch the sub sequence by providing an interval or a list of intervals, to make the following code work:
   ```python
   intervals = seq.positional_metadata.query('feature == gene1').index
   seq[intervals]